Dr. Dennis Greeson

 Scholar-Mentors Committed to Truth

 Our faculty embody the Alexandrian Institute's unique blend of rigorous scholarship and pastoral formation.
 As published authors and experienced educators from leading institutions like Cambridge and Aberdeen, they bring both academic expertise and a deep commitment to the Church.
 They teach with the conviction that theology's ultimate purpose is not just intellectual growth, but the transformation of hearts and minds to build up the Body of Christ.
-From research fellows at Cambridge and Aberdeen to teaching fellows at leading institutions, our faculty combine active scholarship with proven teaching excellence.

 - MTS, Harvard University (History of Christianity)